Code-the-Dream-School/intro-to-programming-2025/lessons/06DeeperLookAtGit.md

 ### Getting Deeper into Git

 Read through the first two links which help explain git branching and merges, the workflow you'll be using throughout class.
 Then watch the video which helps demonstrate that workflow from the context of team development (multiple people working on the same code base).
-Finally, complete the Coursera course.
+Finally, take a look at the Coursera course with "Module 4 - Collaboration" being your primary focus.
+You do not need to complete the full course, but you're welcome to look at it at your convenience throughout the remainder of the class.

 * [Atlassian - using branches](https://www.atlassian.com/git/tutorials/using-branches)
 * [Atlassian - git merge](https://www.atlassian.com/git/tutorials/using-branches/git-merge)